2023 Most Popular Construction Management Bachelor's Degree Schools in the Plains States Region

 Of the 28 students majoring in construction management at UCM, 89% are male and 11% are female.

 You’ll be in good company if you decide to attend University of Northern Iowa.
 It ranked #5 on our 2023 Most Popular Construction Management Bachelor’s Degree Schools in the Plains States Region list.
-Located in the city of Cedar Falls, UNI is a public college with a medium-sized student population.
+Located in the city of Cedar Falls, UNI is a public school with a moderately-sized student population.

 Women make up 4% of the construction management majors at the school.